GAAF: Emergency Safety Interventions

 Such written statement shall include an explanation of the student's diagnosis, a list of any reasons why ESI would put the student in mental or physical danger, and any suggested alternatives to ESI.
-Notwithstanding the provisions of this subsection, a student may be subjected to ESI, if not subjecting the student to ESI would result in significant physical harm to the student or others.
+In spite of the provisions of this subsection, a student may be subjected to ESI if not subjecting the student to ESI would result in significant physical harm to the student or others.

-All seclusion rooms equipped with a locking door shall be designed to ensure that the lock automatically disengages when the school employee viewing the student walks away from the seclusion room, or in case of emergency, such as fire or severe weather.
+If the area of purposeful isolation is equipped with a locking door designed to prevent a student from leaving the area of purposeful isolation, the door shall be designed to ensure that the lock automatically disengages when the school employee viewing the student walks away from the area of purposeful isolation, or in case of emergency, such as fire or severe weather.

-A seclusion room shall be a safe place with proportional and similar characteristics as other rooms where students frequent.
-Such room shall be free of any condition that could be a danger to the student, well-ventilated, and sufficiently lighted.
+An area of purposeful isolation shall be a safe place with proportional and similar characteristics as those of rooms where students frequent.
+Such area shall be free of any condition that could be a danger to the student, well-ventilated, and sufficiently lighted.

 All staff members shall be trained regarding the use of positive behavioral intervention strategies, de-escalation techniques, and prevention techniques.
 Such training shall be consistent with nationally recognized training programs on ESI.
 The intensity of the training provided will depend upon the employee's position.
 Administrators, licensed staff members, and other staff deemed most likely to need to restrain a student will be provided more intense training than staff who do not work directly with students in the classroom.
 District and building administration shall make the determination of the intensity of training required by each position.